brookshelley/brookshelley.github.com/movies.md

     beautiful god trash.
 Eat a pound of desert pudding and cry about humanity.
     "I'm gonna give you... a math riddle."

+41. **IT**

+    Hadn't seen it, and wow what a silly joy.
+Not scary at all, but I'm definitely even less trustworthy of Tim Curry now, I guess?
+Everyone is giving their all in this movie.

 ## 2016

 1. **Nine Lives**